 However, there are many who believe the raising of the bridge is an unwise use of money when there are better options.

-excerpt from Bridging the Gap by Andrew Willner
+See from Bridging the Gap by Andrew Willner

 An obstacle to short sea shipping is certainly the lack of many small ports distributed about, and the lack of infrastructure: piers, docks, cranes, ramps, storage facilities.

 Pictured above are the ports we have.
 A very good listing of all the port facilities and their facts can be found here.

 In NYHarbor, it is illegal to handle cargo without going through the International Longshoremen’s Association.

 I believe the going rate is $250 a lift: taking a container off a ship and setting it on wheels.
 Rolling and then transferring the container onto a smaller vessel would be another $250.
 Depending on where the vessel would be going, it might almost be worth it.